10 Best Korean Movies of All Time, Ranked

 8. The Wailing (2016)

-When we talk about the best horror movies in recent years, we have to mention the often underrated 2016 film The Wailing.
+When we talk about the best horror of recent years, we have to mention the often underrated 2016 film The Wailing.
 What happens when your idyllic home and all that you hold dear are tainted by an unseen evil?
 What happens if a sickness causes you to kill all of those you love and then rot soon after?
 It’s a nasty concept, right?

 Well, that is the story at the heart of Na Hong-jin’s masterpiece, The Wailing.
 A police officer is called to investigate a set of mysterious murders and illnesses plaguing a remote village.
 However, the violence in the village is only the tip of the iceberg as nightmares begin to haunt the lawman’s dreams, and a mystery begins to unfold.